Webster Groves High School: Sports

 Webster Groves High School sponsors a number of different sports, including football (men's), field hockey, soccer (men's and women's), basketball (men's and women's), baseball (men's), softball (women's), golf (men's and women's), track and field (men's and women's), swimming (men's and women's), and lacrosse (women's).
 Ice hockey and men's lacrosse are non-affiliate sports at the high school.

 The Turkey Day football game is an annual game held on Thanksgiving Day between Webster Groves High School and its longtime rival, Kirkwood High School.
 The rivalry between the two schools is the oldest current Thanksgiving Day rivalry west of the Mississippi River.
-The location of the game alternates each year between Webster’s Moss Field and Kirkwood’s Lyon’s Memorial field.
+The location of the game alternates each year between Webster’s Moss Field (on even numbered years) and Kirkwood’s Lyon’s Memorial field (on odd numbered years).
 A number of festivities surround the game, including a shared dance and a separate bonfire and pep rally at each school.
-2007 was the 100th year of this storied series between the two schools, and the game had attendance exceeding 12,000 fans.
+It began in 1928 and is the longest running classic west of the Mississippi.
+The winner of each year's game is presented with the Frisco Bell, a bell from a train donated by the Frisco Railroad line and the losers get the Little Brown Jug.
+In 2007, the 100th year of Turkey Day Game was celebrated but it was actually the celebration of the first championship in St. Louis County for football St. Louis County Football Conference Champions, the game attendance exceeding 12,000 fans.